llingg/docs-opmanual_autolab/book/opmanual_autolab/15_autolab_minimal_requirements/10_autolab_autobot_specs.md

-# BUILDING - Autobot specifications and assembly {#autolab-autobot-specs status=ready}
+# Autobot specifications and assembly {#autolab-autobot-specs status=ready}

-Excerpt: upgrade your Duckiebot to become an Autobot
+Excerpt: Fantastic Autobots and how to build them : upgrade your Duckiebot to become an Autobot

 <div class='requirements' markdown="1">